monkbroc/channeltime/README.md

 To run to production: Find a host, set your domain name, set the environment variables, deploy your code and run the app on boot.

-## TODO
+## Website

 The static HTML part of Channel Time is actually served statically by Nginx and generated through Middleman, a Ruby static site generator.
-It would be best to just bite the bullet, figure out how Gulp works and put everything in a single application.

-Static portion of the site: https://github.com/monkbroc/channeltime-web
+To change the site:
+- `cd web`
+- `middleman build`
+- `git add . && git commit -m 'update website'`

 ## License